 But I think reviewers’ fascination with What The Multiverse Means About Life has led them to miss two fundamentally theatrical reasons ‘Constellations’ works, why it’s an intricate, elegant yet simple and moving two-hander.

 First, ‘Constellations’ is an extremely daunting acting challenge.
-Repeating the same lines over and over again while changing your expressions and tweaking the punch lines each time?
-Remembering this is when you say that line drunk but the next time you say it angry?
+Repeating the same lines over and over again while changing your expressions and tweaking the punch line each time?
+You have to remember this is when you say that line drunk but the next time you say it angry.
 Doing all of that is like going from zero to 60 emotionally and then slamming it in reverse.
 And then doing it all over again in a split-second.
 The chances an actor’ll screw up and find himself circling back into a scene from ten minutes ago is terrifying.

 But my second point about how ‘Constellations’ works so well on stage is there are some 50 scenes here, so theoretically –

 – theoretically, we’re seeing 50 different universes, 50 different couples.

 The title is an odd choice, you know.
 Constellations don’t have any direct connection to string theory or quantum mechanics or anything else that goes into ‘proving’ the multiverse.
 In astronomy, constellations don’t even exist.
 They’re not ‘real.’